WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 to the /media-forward endpoint on the call URI, and MUST include a RIPP-Media header field in the request headers.
 Similarly, to open a reverse media byway, the client MUST initiate a POST request to the /media-reverse endpoint of the call URI.
-It MUST NOT includea a RIPP-Media header field in the request headers.
+It MUST NOT include a RIPP-Media header field in the request headers.
 The server MUST include the RIPP-Media header in the response headers.
 The RIPP-Media header contains the properties for the byway - the sequence number base, the timestamp base, and the name of